Pakistan police release Pashtun lawmaker | Malay Mail

 PTM leaders have called on their supporters to stay calm after Pashteen's arrest.

-His lawyer Asad Aziz Mehsud said Pashteen has been remanded in the district of Dera Ismail Khan, and will seek bail tomorrow. — AFP
+His lawyer Asad Aziz Mehsud said Pashteen has been remanded in the district of Dera Ismail Khan, and will seek bail yesterday. —AFP